Frida Kahlo: 1934–1949: La Casa Azul and declining health

 Kahlo and Rivera's houses in San Ángel.
 They lived there from 1934 until their divorce in 1939, after which it became his studio.

 Back in Mexico City, Kahlo and Rivera moved into a new house in the wealthy neighborhood of San Ángel.
 Commissioned from Le Corbusier's student Juan O'Gorman, it consisted of two sections joined by a bridge; Kahlo's was painted blue and Rivera's pink and white.
 The bohemian residence became an important meeting place for artists and political activists from Mexico and abroad.

 Kahlo once again experienced health problems – undergoing an appendectomy, two abortions, and the amputation of gangrenous toes – and her marriage to Rivera had become strained.
 He was not happy to be back in Mexico and blamed Kahlo for their return.
 While he had been unfaithful to her before, he now embarked on an affair with her younger sister Cristina, which deeply hurt Kahlo's feelings.
 After discovering the affair in early 1935, she moved to an apartment in central Mexico City and considered divorcing him.
 She also had an affair of her own with American artist Isamu Noguchi.

 Kahlo was reconciled with Rivera and Cristina later in 1935 and moved back to San Ángel.
 She became a loving aunt to Cristina's children, Isolda and Antonio.
 Despite the reconciliation, both Rivera and Kahlo continued their infidelities.
 She also resumed her political activities in 1936, joining the Fourth International and becoming a founding member of a solidarity committee to provide aid to the Republicans in the Spanish Civil War.
-She and Rivera successfully petitioned the Mexican government to grant asylum to former Soviet leader Leon Trotsky and offered La Casa Azul for him and his wife Natalia Sedova as a residence.
+Having embraced the Fourth International and Trotskyism, she and Rivera successfully petitioned the Mexican government to grant asylum to former Soviet leader Leon Trotsky and offered La Casa Azul for him and his wife Natalia Sedova as a residence.
 The couple lived there from January 1937 until April 1939, with Kahlo and Trotsky not only becoming good friends but also having a brief affair.
 Kahlo painted Self-Portrait Dedicated to Leon Trotsky in 1937 during their time together in Mexico City, including a written inscription to Trotsky in the painting on a letter that Kahlo's figure holds.
+Later, Kahlo shifted her political views, embracing Stalinism, which caused a rift between her and Trotsky.
+Nevertheless, Trotsky attempted to rekindle his relationship with Frida, writing to her and pleading with her not to abandon him, but she never replied.